TextField allows users to enter and modify text. There are two types

 For a phone number, add a custom input transformation that only allows digits

-to be typed into the TextField
+to be typed into the TextField:

 Chain input transformations

-extension function.
+the then extension function.
 Filters are executed sequentially.
 As a

 best practice, apply the most selective filters first to avoid unnecessary